zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

 **Tips:**

 * There are more examples of API definitions at this [link](https://github.com/zowe/api-layer/tree/master/config/local/api-defs).
 * For more details about how to use YAML format, see this [link](https://learnxinyminutes.com/docs/yaml/).

 ## Customize configuration parameters

-This part contains more complex example of the configuration and explanation of all the possible parameters:
+This part contains a more complex example of the configuration and an explanation of all the possible parameters:

 ```yaml
 services: